KubenKoder/Arduino/Egna exempel/Rover/readme.md

 ## Programming the module

-This is the Wifi-module, it needs to be programmed with the code to run the webpage and send the commands to the rover.
+This is the ESP8266 Wifi-module, it needs to be programmed with the code to run the webpage and send the commands to the rover.

 ![](../esp8266-nodemcu/img/esp8266.PNG)

+**DRIVERS**
+* *If you have admin rights and have installed and not just unzipped the arduino program you can skip this step*
+* To connect out PC to it we first need some drivers.
+[Download them here](../USB%20driver/CP210x_Universal_Windows_Driver.zip)
+* To install them you need admin privileges, ask your teacher when you are ready!

 To upload ESP8266 code via the arduino program you need to add support for the EPS first.
 * Open the Arduino IDE (the windows program)